Stocastico/AR_SLR_Paper/README.md

 The figures used in the papers are generated through the **create_figures.ipynb** jupyter notebook.

-We stopped collecting data on 1 October 2020.
+We collected papers published from 2015 to 2020.